Quynn-Software-Solutions/FOSSBounce/README.md

 - ✅ Uses SMTP handshake without sending an actual email
 - ✅ Detects invalid, disposable, and role-based emails
 - ✅ Open-source and lightweight

+## Acknowledgements

+This is a continuation of abimaelmartell's project [goverify](https://github.com/abimaelmartell/goverify).